grigoriitropin/vehir-platform/INSTALL.md

    you will need.

-3. CHOOSE INSTALL LOCATION
+3. CREATE THE VEHIR STORE ROOT

-   Ask the user where Vehir should be installed.
-Recommend the default:
+   Ask the user where the Vehir store should be installed.
+Recommend the
+   default:

        ~/.address-objects-using-content-hashes